ashishvista/simple-chatbot/readme.md

 curl -X POST "http://localhost:8000/chat" \
   -H "Content-Type: application/json" \
-  -d '{"sessionid": null, "message": "What is the interest rate of gold loan in rapipay?"}'
+  -d '{"sessionid": "test", "message": "What is the interest rate of gold loan in rapipay?"}'